-Many celebrities are using this diet trend not just you can eat chocolate and drink wine, the creators claim that it is healthy too.
+Many celebrities are using this diet trend, because not just you can eat chocolate and drink wine, the creators claim that it is healthy too.

-This diet is based on research on sirtuins (SIRTs), a group of seven proteins found in the body that has been shown to regulate a variety of functions, including metabolism, inflammation, and lifespan.
+The authors of the book Sirtfood Diet Aidan Gogins and Glen Matten advice eating foods rich in sirtuins ( a group of seven proteins found in the body that has been shown to regulate a variety of functions, including metabolism, inflammation, and lifespan).

 - Red wine